Harriet Goodrich

 Brief Life History of Harriet

-Harriet Goodrich was born on 21 January 1808, in New York, United States.
-She married Alanson Field in 1830, in Sackets Harbor, Hounsfield, Jefferson, New York, United States.
+Harriet Goodrich was born on 21 January 1808, in Ballston, Saratoga, New York, United States as the daughter of Jeremiah Goodrich and Lydia Smith.
+She married Alanson Field on 20 May 1830, in Sackets Harbor, Jefferson, New York, United States.
 They were the parents of at least 2 sons and 1 daughter.
-She lived in Hounsfield, Jefferson, New York, United States for about 5 years and Sackets Harbor, Hounsfield, Jefferson, New York, United States in 1880.
-She died on 12 May 1882, at the age of 74.
+She lived in Hounsfield, Jefferson, New York, United States for about 5 years and Sackets Harbor, Jefferson, New York, United States in 1880.
+She died on 12 May 1882, at the age of 74, and was buried in Sackets Harbor, Jefferson, New York, United States.

 Photos and Memories (0)